SkygearIO/guides/auth/email-verification/js.md

 Skygear allows you to verify your user's email through the email verification APIs.

-When email verification is turned on, Skygear will send an verification email to any new signups automatically.
-To verify your users, you can either ask your users to click on a verification link, or input the verification code listed in the email into the app.
+When email verification is turned on, Skygear will send an verification email to any new sign-ups automatically.
+To verify your users, you can either ask your users to click on a verification link, or input a verification code listed in the email into the app.

-In the developer portal, you can customise the verification email template, the success page and the error page.
+In the developer portal, you can customize the verification email template, the success page and the error page.

 ::: note
 The email verification email will only be sent to users who sign up after the module is enabled.
 If you also want to verify users signed up before the module is enabled, you can verify their emails by calling the [`requestVerification`](./#request-verificaiton) function manually.